Instant Pot Sticky Korean Chicken.

 I like to serve this Korean chicken over a bed of rice with some kimchi, toasted sesame seeds, and green onions.
 I also added in some thinly sliced mango…because I am obsessed and I can’t help myself.
 Mango is for sure not Korean, but it’s delicious.
 Just go with me on this one.

-Here’s the thing, as I said, I’m sure this is not traditional, but that’s kind of the idea of these Korean inspired recipes I’m sharing, they are only Korean inspired.
+Here’s the thing, as I said, I’m sure this is not traditional.
+But that’s kind of the idea of these Korean inspired recipes I’m sharing, they’re only Korean inspired.
 I can’t wait to see how the recipes I’m sharing now, differ from the real deal Korean food that we will be enjoying in South Korea.
 My goal is to find some new inspiration while there and be able to come home and share new, more traditional, Korean recipes with you guys.

 But until then, you should probably make this chicken, because traditional or not, it’s really stinkin’ good.

 Also?
 I think if there’s one thing I would cook in the Instant Pot, it would be chicken.
-I’m not going to lie, I have a love/hate relationship with my Instant Pot and I’m still trying to figure certain things out, but if there’s one thing the Instant Pot seems to cook amazingly well, it’s chicken.
+I’m not going to lie, I have a love/hate relationship with my Instant Pot.
+I’m still trying to figure certain things out.
+But if there’s one thing the Instant Pot seems to cook amazingly well, it’s chicken.
 No matter what, it always turns out tender, moist, and never dry.

 That said, this can easily be cooked in the slow cooker or even in the oven.